goost/coldtranslation/README.md

 - It is not pretty.
 - There may be memory leaks.
 - It is not possible to quickly skip-read ahead like with the spreadsheet on a separate monitor.
-- All kinds of things will break if another `XLSX` file besides the Sen no Kiseki III translation spreadsheet is loaded.
+- All kinds of things will break if another `XLSX` file besides the Sen no Kiseki III/IV translation spreadsheet is loaded.
   Or not a spreadsheet at all.

 ## Version
+- v0.5.0 - ALPHA: Add Speaker-Mode selection (no more guessing needed for Sen4)
+- v0.4.0 - ALPHA: Add "Hide Extra" shortcut
 - v0.3.1 - ALPHA: __BREAKING__ Function of `Arrow Key Up` changed to simulate `Circle` press
-- v0.2.0 - ALPHA: Now "Hide All Text" Shortcut
+- v0.2.0 - ALPHA: Add "Hide All Text" Shortcut
 - v0.1.0 - ALPHA: First public release

 ## Screenshots (minor spoilers in GIF (major for Japanese readers))